aqavit/aqafer/README.md

-# aqafer
+#AQAfer

-A repo to make it easy to run AQAvit test suite against different binaries
+A repo to make it easy to run AQAvit verification against different OpenJDK binaries.

+"AQAfer you, AQAfer me, AQAfer everyone!"